Seed Stitch Hat Pattern (Easy + Quick Knit)

 Resources and tutorials you may find helpful in following this pattern

-This pattern is great for any advanced beginner knitters.
+This pattern is excellent for any advanced beginner knitters.

-- Knitting cast-on methods.
+- Knitting cast-on methods

 - Knitting Lessons

-- How to cast on knitting.
+- How to cast on knitting

-- How to cast off knitting.
+- How to cast off knitting for total beginners (step by step)

-- How to knit the garter stitch.
+- How to knit garter stitch

-- How to knit the purl stitch.
+- How to knit the purl stitch (for beginners + a video tutorial)

-- How to knit stockinette stitch.
+- How to knit stockinette stitch (for beginners)

-- How to read knitting patterns.
+- How to read knitting patterns for beginners

-- Knitting abbreviations and terms.
+- Knitting abbreviations and terms (US and UK)

-- How to knit rib stitch.
+- How to knit rib stitch patterns (1×1 and 2×2 ribbing)

-- How to knit in the round.
+- How to join knitting in the round with circular knitting needles

-- How to knit seed stitch.
+- How to knit seed stitch for beginners

 More Hat Patterns

-For more free patterns please take a look at these posts:
+For more free patterns, please take a look at these posts:

 Share your work with us…

-I love seeing your finished projects.
+I love seeing your finished projects on social media.

 If you enjoyed making the pattern, I’d love to see yours on Instagram, be sure to tag me @handylittleme.

-I’d love to see your work!
+I’d love to see your work.